Hamidalavi/Javascript-tips/learn/6-grammar.md

 ## Associativity

-with an expression like `a && b && c`, grouping will happen implicitly, meaning that either `a && b` or `b && c` will be evaluated first.
+With an expression like `a && b && c`, grouping will happen implicitly, meaning that either `a && b` or `b && c` will be evaluated first.

 Technically, `a && b && c` will be handled as `(a && b) && c`, because `&&` is left-associative.
 However, the right-associative alternative `a && (b && c)` behaves observably the same way.
 For the same values, the same expressions are evaluated in the same order.